 Did you know that just performing your job well, is not enough to get promoted?
+This may seem strange, but it is true.
 You should think about employment as a value exchange, your salary and level of responsibility is tied in directly to your level of output.
 So, if you are paid to do a certain job, and you do that well, but don’t do anything else beyond that, then why are you worth more?
 You are just doing what you are actually paid to do.
 This mindset shift is key to understanding how to get to the next level.

 Understand what your boss wants